bswank/swank.dev/content/page-content/tailwind.md

 - I can make technically-challenging concepts simple.
 - I love writing documentation.
 - I love making things for developers.
-- I take criticsm well and am always looking for help improving.
+- I take criticism well and am always looking for help improving.
 - I don't take myself too seriously.
 - I love and enjoy writing modern JavaScript and CSS.
-- I think ahead and try to make sure my actions' 2nd and 3rd order consquences will reflect well on today's work.
+- I think ahead and try to make sure my actions' 2nd and 3rd order consequences will reflect well on today's work.
 - I am empathetic and caring.
 - I have solid communication skills.
 - I have experience working remotely and on very small teams.
 - I can contribute at a high level to organizational and project direction.
 - I love and know good UX and UI.
 - I can bring a design to life with the same finesse and love that was used to design it.
-- I can extrapolate on a design and bring more to life than was originally prescripted.
+- I can extrapolate on a design and bring more to life than was originally intended.
 - I have a strong attention to detail that was driven into the depths of my being over 6 years in the Army.
 - I have a love for Canada.
 - I have a desire to be helpful.